-Being able to work where you want and how you want are two valuable benefits to being an independent contractor.
+Boosting your productivity as a small business owner is never a bad thing.
+Two of the most valued benefits to being an independent contractor are the flexibility to work where want and the ability to work how you want.
 Whether you work out of a home office, leased space, or coworking facility, you’ve likely spent time tailoring this space to best fit your needs.
 If not, you’ll quickly learn that a disorganized work environment can have a big impact on your productivity and time management.

-From business cards and client files to marketing material and research, there’s a lot to keep track of as an independent professional.
+There’s a lot to keep track of when you run your own business, from business cards and client files to marketing and research.
 You don’t want to spend more time looking for documents, emails, and supplies than you do working on your latest project.
 Follow these organizational strategies for a clean, organized workspace you can feel good about coming to each day.

 Start your organizational quest by decluttering your physical work environment.
 Clear paperwork off your desk, and file, shred, or recycle old documents.
 Take inventory of anything that doesn’t add value to your productivity.
 Is there unnecessary furniture, boxes, or knickknacks in your space?

 Once you’ve gotten rid of the clutter, it’ll be easier to organize what you have left.
-Rearrange furniture to make things like your filing cabinet, trashcan, or recycling bin more easily assessable.
-Only leave things on your desk that you need to access on a daily basis: your computer, your phone, a few pens, and a small notepad.
+Rearrange furniture to make things like your filing cabinet, trash can, or recycling bin more easily assessable.
+Only leave things on your desk that you need to access daily: your computer, your phone, a few pens, and a small notepad.
 Coming into a clean, orderly workspace will help you to immediately focus and be productive during your next work session.

-Developing a filing system is an essential basis to staying organized.
-It doesn’t matter how your system works, just so long as it works for you and you can easily maintain it.
+To stay organized as an independent professional, developing a filing system is key.
+It doesn’t matter how your system works just so long as it works for you, and you can easily maintain it.
 Consider sorting your files alphabetically, by project, or by client.
 Labeled shelves, folders, or bins can help you put your filing system into place.
 Once you have a system in place, apply it to both your physical and electronic files.
 That way, you’ll know how to find what you need whether you’re in your office on the go.

 Organize additional office supplies by storing related items together.
 Simple adjustments such as keeping ink by the printer, stamps next to envelopes, and pens with notepads will save you time and frustration down the road.